danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/3-Performance.typ

 This level of detail helps pinpoint bottlenecks such as uncompressed assets, inefficient server responses, or third-party scripts that delay rendering.
 @edgar_speed_2024

 GTmetrix combines performance analysis with actionable recommendations derived from Google PageSpeed and YSlow rulesets.
 By providing a holistic overview of a website's performance, GTmetrix identifies key issues affecting speed and offers prioritised suggestions for optimisation.
 It also allows for tracking performance over time through monitoring and alerts, enabling developers to observe the impact of changes and detect regressions promptly.
 @edgar_speed_2024

-Browser-integrated developer tools, such as those in Google Chrome, Mozilla Firefox, and Safari, are indispensable for real-time performance auditing.
+Synthetic Monitoring tools like Catchpoint and Uptrends offer controlled testing environments for more specialised auditing.
-The Network panel in these tools displays all network requests, their sizes, and timings, helping identify assets that take the longest to load or block rendering.
-The Performance panel allows developers to record and analyse the runtime performance of web applications, revealing scripting, rendering, and painting activities.
+They simulate user interactions from various geographic locations, devices, and network conditions, providing consistent benchmarks for performance.
-By examining these profiles, developers can detect inefficient code, memory leaks, or excessive reflows that degrade performance.
+These services can monitor specific transactions or user flows, detecting issues like slow database responses or API latency that might not be apparent in standard page load tests.

-For server-side performance auditing, #abbr.a("APM") solutions like New Relic, Dynatrace, and AppDynamics provide deep insights into backend operations.
+// For server-side performance auditing, #abbr.a("APM") solutions like New Relic, Dynatrace, and AppDynamics provide deep insights into backend operations.
-These tools monitor application behaviour, resource utilisation, database queries, and external service calls.
+// These tools monitor application behaviour, resource utilisation, database queries, and external service calls.
-By tracing transactions end-to-end, APM tools uncover server-side bottlenecks impacting response times and overall user experience.
+// By tracing transactions end-to-end, APM tools uncover server-side bottlenecks impacting response times and overall user experience.
-They offer detailed analytics and alerting mechanisms, ensuring performance issues are proactively identified and addressed.
+// They offer detailed analytics and alerting mechanisms, ensuring performance issues are proactively identified and addressed.

 // Not Related
 // #abbr.l("RUM") complements synthetic testing by collecting performance data from actual users in real time.